mohit2978/MERN-stack/Namaste React/Ep-11 data is new oil/Notes/0000notes.md

 ```

 see `setIndex={()=>setshowIndex((prev) => (prev === index ? null : index))}` this line how we check if `prev===index` means last time too we have clicked same index so close all and setShowIndex as null!!

+## Props Drilling

+`React has one way data-flow (from parent to chilren only)!!`
+Now we want data from parent to grand-grandchilren, how to pass data? we pass through intermediate nodes through parents till it reach to grand-grandchildren!!This is called props-drilling!!

+ Now if we have very big react application then?

+Then we pass to all intermediate nodes?Not a good way!!

+`Read about props drilling in React documentation`!!

+We should avoid props drilling ,like passing props 5 level down ,1-2 level down is fine!!
+This is problem in React!!

+Solution is `React context`!!

+>Note:`React Dev tools` extension you can get in any browser!!